Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 Some Assembly Syntax examples:

 ```
-load R4, [R0, ROL 31] #This copies the value at the memoriy address specified by R0 (rotated to the left by 31 bits) into R4.
+load R4, [R0 ROL 31] #This copies the value at the memory address specified by R0 (rotated to the left by 31 bits) into R4.
-load R4, [R0, ROR 1] #This copies the value at the memoriy address specified by R0 (rotated to the right by 1 bits) into R4.
+load R4, [R0 ROR 1] #This copies the value at the memory address specified by R0 (rotated to the right by 1 bits) into R4.
 #Both commands are translated to the same machine code instructions.
 ```